These Conditions of Parking are to be read in conjunction with the Parking - Operational Policy.

 Only University vehicles may park in the designated USC Vehicles bays in Car Parks 2 and 3 and other areas of the Campus.
-Such vehicles must hold a valid ePermit.
-Vehicles must display a reserved permit hook.
+Executive and Director leased vehicles must hold a valid permit.
+USC registered vehicles used for business purposes are not required to hold an ePermit or eTicket.
 University funds cannot be used to pay parking fines.

 (f) Car Parks 2 and 3

 Parking in Car Parks 2 and 3 is reserved for University staff who hold a valid staff ePermit and other authorised visitors (see Visitor Parking).
 All vehicles must have a valid ePermit or eTicket.

 The area adjacent to Building Q (Asset Management Services building) is reserved for University fleet vehicles.

 Only vehicles authorised by Student Wellbeing may park in the designated Parents with Prams bays in Car Park 8.
 Such vehicles must hold a valid eTicket or ePermit.

 Motorcycles may only park in the designated motorcycle parking areas, with a valid eTicket or ePermit.

 Bicycles are to be parked in a secure bicycle station/hub or in an appropriate bicycle rack.
 No parking fees will be charged for bicycles.
 Bicycles are not to be secured to building parts or fixtures, trees, outdoor furniture, etc. Securing bicycles in these areas may result in an infringement.

 Construction site workers can park freely in an area that has been designated as a construction site.
 Vehicles parking outside the construction site must comply with the conditions set out in this document.